Large Margin Mechanism and Pseudo Query Set on Cross-Domain Few-Shot Learning: Methodology

-As mentioned before, few-shot models need both support sets and query sets to update their parameters, but inferring the query set is prohibited during fine-tuning.
-Therefore, we leverage support sets and a sequence of digital image processing operations to generate pseudo query sets, such as \emph{gamma correction}, \emph{random erasing}, \emph{color channel shuffle}, \emph{flip} and \emph{rotation}.
-The applying probability of \emph{gamma correction} and \emph{color channel shuffle} is set to 0.3, and the probability of the rest operations is set to 0.5.
-The behavior of each operation is described below.
+As previously stated, few-shot models need both support sets and query sets to update their parameters.
+But the query set is reserved for the performance evaluation in the meta-testing phase, inferring the query set is prohibited during fine-tuning.
+To solve the problem that few-shot models can't be fine-tuned due to the lack of the necessary components, we leverage support sets and a sequence of digital image processing operations to generate pseudo query sets.
+Those operations consist of \emph{gamma correction}, \emph{random erasing with mean RGB values}, \emph{color channel shuffle}, \emph{flip} and \emph{rotation}.
+The applying probability of \emph{gamma correction} and \emph{color channel shuffle} is 0.3, and the probability of rest operations is 0.5.

-For the \emph{gamma correction}, the gamma \(\gamma\) is uniformly selected from the range [1.0, 1.5] each time.
-The \emph{color channel shuffle} randomizes the order of RGB channels of input images.
-The \emph{flip} operation applies horizontal or vertical flip to images.
-For the \emph{rotation} operation, the rotating degree is randomly chosen from [\(90^{\circ}\), \(180^{\circ}\), \(270^{\circ}\)], and the \emph{random erasing} operation replaces a random block in an image with its mean RGB values.

-Each support image may be used to generate single or multiple pseudo query image(s) according to the number of support images, detailed number will be demonstrated in the experiment section.
+As shown in Figure \ref{fig_pqs}, these operations are randomly applied, and each support image may be used to generate single or multiple pseudo query image(s) according to the number of support images, detailed number is demonstrated in the experiment section.
 With pseudo query sets, few-shot models can update the parameters during the fine-tuning stage, as they do with normal query sets in the meta-training phase.
+We can see the benefit when applying PQS to fine-tune few-shot models form Section \ref{exp_pqs} and Table \ref{table:pqst}.